Key findings and learnings of Azure AD B2C custom policy configuration with federated authentication

 OutputClaimsTransformations

 The OutputClaimsTransformations configures how output claims are modified or new claims generated.
-This example follows social login sample so UPN and Alternative Security Id is generated based on sub value returned by third party IDP.
+This example follows a social login sample so UPN and Alternative Security ID are generated based on sub value returned by third-party IDP.

 <ClaimsProvider>